walmartlabs/concord-website/docs/plugins/crypto.md

 A value can be encrypted with a project's key and subsequently decrypted in the same project's process.
 The value is not persistently stored.

+You can encrypt a value in your project's settings configuration in the Concord Console.

-The REST API can be used to encrypt the value using the the project specific key and the `encrypt` context:
+Alternatively, the REST API can be used to encrypt the value using the the project specific key and the `encrypt` context:

 ```